Dawoud-Husain/Course-Tree-Generator/README.md

 ## Refactoring

-This refactor improves the course finder code structure.

 Key changes includes:
-- extracting the API calls and filtering logic into separate modules
+- Extracting the API calls and filtering logic into separate modules
 - Tables were standardized into a reusable component to remove duplication and simplify data handling.
 - Header names are now dynamically fetched instead of hardcoded.
 - User data and filters are stored in variables rather than DOM for improved reusability.